jumidev/terraform-modules-auto-azurerm/attestation/attestation_provider/README.md

 }

 inputs = {
-   name = "name of attestation_provider"
+   name = "The name which should be used for this Attestation Provider..."
    resource_group_name = "${resource_group}"
    location = "${location}"
 }